How To Increase Your Cashflow and Wealth

 - Sir Ian Kennedy

-Final personal note: I have it as an Excel worksheet on my desktop, and used to look at it everyday until I got my finances under control.
-Now I update it once a month just to keep track of what’s happening.
-So you may have to put in more effort in the beginning until, like all skills, it becomes second nature.
+I looked at my spreadsheet everyday until I got my finances under control.
+Now I update it just once a month.
+Managing my money is much easier now because I know how a decision will impact my numbers.
+So you may have to put in more effort in the beginning but, like all skills, it will become second nature.

 Hi Daphne